In reviewing your application for graduate admission, MCNY requires the following for all international applicants:

 *Official bank letters will not be accepted; outdated documents will not be accepted

-- An Immunizations Form indicating MMR.
-New York State public health law requires that college and university students provide documentation of immunity to measles, mumps, and rubella (MMR) before their first term of study.
+- Proof of MMR Immunization: New York State public health law requires that college and university students provide documentation of immunity to measles, mumps, and rubella (MMR) before their first term of study.
 Students should submit completed immunization documentation for MMR 30 days prior to registering for classes.
 Although it is not required for an admission’s decision we encourage you to submit your immunization record with your application.
 Students will not be able to register for classes without documentation of MMR1.

 MCNY is authorized under Federal law to enroll nonimmigrant alien students and is fully accredited under the Middle States Association of Colleges and Schools.